Helping leaders to accelerate & sustain performance

 It starts by measuring the level of alignment and the factors that are linked to it.

-Next, we help leadership teams improve alignment by clarifying priorities, results and purpose through powerful yet speedy senior executive workshops called pitstops.
+Next, we help leadership teams improve alignment by clarifying priorities, results and purpose through powerful yet speedy senior leader workshops called pitstops.

 Alignment now: The focus is primarily on the requirements of success in the short to medium term.
 For example, aligning on purpose focuses on a meaningful ‘fit for purpose’ that can energize and engage the team for the road ahead (rather than the vision of some distant future).
 It is not that the longer term vision isn't important, it is just that focusing on a vision of success for the short to medium term so often gets overlooked.